Terms & Conditions

 “Parties” means the Parties to the Contract, You and Us.

-“Pogressive Voice Service Limited” means the limited company whose registered office is at Atlas 4, Atlas Office Park, First Point Doncaster, DN4 5JT and whose registered number is 6884618.
+“Pogressive Voice Service Limited” means the limited company whose registered office is at Premier House, Carolina Court, Doncaster DN4 5RA and whose registered number is 6884618.

 “Service” means the conferencing service and ancillary services provided by Us as described in your Service Plan and more fully described in the Service Information issued by Us both online and in hard copy from time to time.